andrzejbajuk79/slider-pure-css/README.md

-# slieders pure CCs no JAVASCRIPT
+# slieders pure CSS no JAVASCRIPT
 using new features of css3 like transition, perspective,transform..

 ##Instruction